Apple MacBook Air 15-inch (M5) vs Samsung Galaxy Book5 Pro

 CPU Performance

-M5 delivers exceptional single-threaded performance for daily tasks; Intel Core Ultra is competent but generally trails in efficiency-focused workloads.
+The M5 is optimized for macOS with exceptional single-threaded performance; Intel Core Ultra is competitive but generally trails in real-world efficiency benchmarks.

 GPU Performance

-M5's integrated GPU excels at video editing and 3D work; Intel Iris Xe is capable but less optimized for creative software.
+M5's integrated GPU excels at video rendering and graphics; Intel Iris Xe is capable but typically slower for creative workloads.

 Battery Efficiency